 Does the course prepare me to sit for the CPDT exam?

 VSA graduates will be well-prepared for the skills and knowledge portion of the CPDT exam.
 However, there are elements to that certification process which require longer periods of practical experience which you will continue to gain after graduation from the Dog Trainer Course.

 VSA is authorized under the Nonpublic Postsecondary Education Institutions Act of 1990.

 Does the Dog Trainer Course result in certification or a title?

-Graduates of the In-Person DTC become certified as professional dog trainers by VSA and earn the title of “VSA Certified Dog Trainer” or “VSA-CDT”.
-Graduates of the Online Dog Trainer Course are also certified as professional dog trainers by VSA and earn the title of “VSA Certified Dog Trainer – Online” or “VSA-CDT-Online.”
+Graduates of the In-Person DTC become certified as professional dog trainers by VSA and earn the title of “VSA Certified Dog Trainer In-Person” or “VSA-CDT In-Person”.
+Graduates of the online Dog Trainer Course are also certified as professional dog trainers by VSA and earn the title of “VSA Certified Dog Trainer” or “VSA-CDT.”
 VSA Graduates are also able to refer to themselves as “Graduate VS Academy,” and use of the phrase “graduate of Victoria Stilwell Academy’s Dog Trainer Course” (or Online Dog Trainer Course.)
 See additional DTC graduate benefits here.

 Got More Questions?